Paint anywhere at any time.

-For years, I have thought about doing some Plein air painting, it all seemed so romantic, but being so visible to everyone going by was a bit scary.
-I thought what if the painting wasn't perfect I would be humiliated, and with so much external stimulation it would be overwhelming and not knowing what to focus on.
+For years, I have thought about doing some Plein air painting; it all seemed so romantic, but the idea of being so visible to everyone going by was a bit scary.

-One day we had a power outage, it was a beautiful day, warm, with blue skies, so I threw some old tubes of color into a bag, a block of paper, and an easel (that I never used) and went for a drive, so, this is what happened.
+It was a beautiful day, and we had a power outage out of nowhere.
+That meant I couldn't continue with what I was doing in the studio, so I threw some old tubes of color into a bag, a block of paper, and an easel (that I had not yet used) and went for a drive.

 I found the perfect spot, thinking that no one would see me while I tried to build my confidence; then, out of nowhere, I was surrounded by a hundred birders.

 That experience forced me to remove all the distractions around me, focus on what I had control over, and release my expectations of what I thought the outcome needed.

 This type of painting releases the need for a line drawing and instead focuses on technique by simply allowing the water on the surface to carry the color and create some magic.